DataDog/hiring-engineers/answers.md

 ### *Collecting Metrics*

-The first step for leveraging the power of Datadog is to collect metrics.
+The first step for leveraging the power of Datadog is to collect metrics and events.
 Datadog provides agents for numerous platforms to collect events and systems metrics.
 The collection of metrics is configurable to a very granular (and frequent) level.

 ![Agents](/eplee123/agents.png)